 I/O psychology professionals combine a unique set of skills that include quantitative and analytical abilities in addition to having a thorough knowledge of human behavior and motivation.
 This offers businesses unmatched value and expertise, which keeps this profession in high demand.
 If you are interested in applying science to workplace issues, and helping people find meaning through their work, you should consider a job in I/O psychology.

 If you’re interested in industrial-organizational psychology, you’ve chosen a field that offers an almost limitless number of career opportunities, and well paying salaries to match.
 Salaries for professionals working in the Industrial-Organizational Psychology (I/O) field are some of the highest paid among psychology careers, and higher than average salaries for all U.S. jobs.

 Competitive Salaries for Industrial-Organizational Psychologists

-The BLS also reported that as of May 2019, the top-paying states for industrial-organizational psychologists were California, Pennsylvania, Maryland and Oklahoma.
+The BLS also reported that as of May 2020, the top-paying states for industrial-organizational psychologists were California, New Jersey, Ohio, Pennsylvania and Texas.
 In terms of metropolitan areas, Washington-Arlington-Alexandria, DC-VA-MD-WV reported the highest wages.
 But government positions located in other cities also pay well, especially when adjusting for the cost-of-living in places like New York where housing costs are considerable higher than the national average.